 The best time to visit Malawi is during the dry season between May and October.
-It’s a cooler time of year, with bright sunshine, fresh evenings, and temperatures anywhere between 64°F and 91°F.
+It’s a cooler time of year, with bright sunshine, lush green landscapes, fresh evenings, and temperatures anywhere between 64°F and 91°F.

 Temperatures start to rise in September and remain in the eighties throughout the rainy season, which runs from November to April.
 The heaviest rains are often in December, January and February.